Canon 1D vs M100

-The physical size and weight of the Canon 1D and the Canon M100 are illustrated in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
+The side-by-side display below illustrates the physical size and weight of the Canon 1D and the Canon M100.
+The two cameras are presented according to their relative size.
+Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the 1D – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon M100 is considerably smaller (71 percent) than the Canon 1D.
 Moreover, the M100 is substantially lighter (81 percent) than the 1D.
 It is worth mentioning in this context that the 1D is splash and dust resistant, while the M100 does not feature any corresponding weather-sealing.